top of page

 • Challenge cultural messages that equate worth with appearance

-• Reconnect with your body as a source of strength, not judgement
+• Reconnect with your body as a source of strength, not judgment

 If You're Struggling, You're Not Alone